Frequently Asked Questions from Our Students

 If I am admitted into CLASS, will it take me longer to graduate?

-Not necessarily, though it will depend on your own performance.
-Our goals is to help students move into their majors as soon as possible.
+Not necessarily, though it will depend on your academic performance.
+Our goal is to help you matriculate into your major as soon as possible.
 Your adviser will help you develop an academic plan that is aimed at keeping you on track.

-You’ll have the time you need to explore majors and career options while still moving forward toward graduation.
+You’ll have the time you need to explore majors and career options while still fulfilling graduation requirements.